hirosystems/ordhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

 ### Putting all the above configurations together

-Retrieve and HTTP Post to `http://localhost:3000/api/v1/wrapBtc` the 5 first transfers to the p2wpkh `bcrt1qnxk...yt6ed99jg` address, of any amount, occurring after block height 10200.
+Retrieve and HTTP Post to `http://localhost:3000/api/v1/wrapBtc` the five first transfers to the p2wpkh `bcrt1qnxk...yt6ed99jg` address of any amount, occurring after block height 10200.

 ```json